innovara/sysmotd/sysmotd/README.txt

 While those sources gave me a good start, I wanted to reduce the number of dependencies to a minimum and to make the dynamic part of the MOTD as efficient as possible.
-Hence I re-wrote re-wrote those and started looking into how to avoid using the user's profile to trigger the script.
+Hence I re-wrote those and started looking into how I could avoid using the user's profile to trigger the script.
 That leads us to the next section.

 Structure and how it works